 total parenteral nutrition should be avoided

 - RCTs in pancreatitis have shown harm from parenteral nutrition.
-This has been shown to increase the risk of infected pancreatic necrosis and multi-organ failure.13
+This has been shown to increase the risk of infected pancreatic necrosis and multi-organ failure.(29409760)

 avoid antibiotics in the first week

-- As discussed above, there are many parallels between sepsis and pancreatitis.
+- There are many parallels between sepsis and pancreatitis.
 These will cause the pancreatitis patient to look infected upon arrival (e.g. pancreatitis commonly causes fever, leukocytosis, hypotension, and vasodilatory shock).
 However, this is generally a reflection of sterile inflammation rather than true infection.

 - Historically there was a concept that prophylactic antibiotics could prevent the development of infected pancreatic necrosis.
 This has been debunked and should not be used.
 Up-front antibiotics will select out resistant organisms, which cause problems later on (when true infection actually does occur).